 Just kidding, it was my friend Chrissy.

 She would chop my arm off before letting me have an epidural (only because we are friends and I said).
-So no, I cannot exactly categorize this woman as an epidural angel.

 But I have never been so relieved to see a person in my life.
 I’ll never forget what she was wearing: purple velour yoga pants, a hoodie and her long hair in a side braid.
 (I keep a Rolodex of people’s outfits in my head.
 This useless skill is apparently still functional during active labor.)
 She started humming and pacing the hallway with me in her beaded moccasins.